 Weed spraying can be done as a minimum in spring and then again late January.
 Frequent spray is more for aesthetics and obviously not required in drought conditions.
-As an organic alternative to weed spraying Stuart suggested the Rothenbergs could look at a swing arm mower for their tractor.
+As an organic alternative to weed spraying Stuart suggested the Rothenbergs could look at a swing arm mower for their tractor as they did not want to use sheep in the grove.